I've been a bit restless of late. Now

 and behind that it looks like there's an O-ring, a non-return valve

 and another spring according to the diagram.
 Trouble is there's

-no way I can get the nut off, it's ceased and I don't have the right
+no way I can get the nut off, it's seized and I don't have the right

 equipment.
 So it's into a nearby brake mob to see if they can crack